 Phase 3: Enterprise (30-50+ Locations)

-Technology Infrastructure by Phase
+What Technology Infrastructure Does Each Phase Require?

 Priority 1: Practice Management System Standardization